ivzb/Achievers/README.md

 * CardView layout is simple list with multiple **Evidence** artifacts.
 They could be scrolled down.
 When 80% of them are reached, new ones are being loaded.
 User might swipe left/right for like/dislike each item.
 A button might be clicked to load comments.

 * Custom layout has better UX as the user interacts only with one **Evidence** at a time.
-He might swipe left for dislike current **Evidence** or opposite - swipe right to like it.
-After every interaction, next **Evidence** which he hasn't reviewed yet is being loaded.
+He might react to it, read/write comments or swipe left/right for navigation between Evidences.

 ## Involvement
 1. Bronze